ansible/ansible/docs/docsite/rst/user_guide/index.rst

 =====================

 * I want to use a single playbook against multiple systems with different attributes.
 How do I use :ref:`variables <playbooks_variables>` to handle the differences?
 * I want to retrieve data about my systems.
-How do I access :ref:`Ansible facts <playbooks_vars_facts>`?
+How do I access :ref:`Ansible facts <vars_and_facts>`?
 * I need to access sensitive data like passwords with Ansible.
 How can I protect that data with :ref:`Ansible vault <vault>`?
 * I want to change the data I have, so I can use it in a task.
 How do I use :ref:`filters <playbooks_filters>` to transform my data?
 * I need to retrieve data from an external datastore.
 How do I use :ref:`lookups <playbooks_lookups>` to access databases and APIs?
 * I want to ask playbook users to supply data.
 How do I get user input with :ref:`prompts <playbooks_prompts>`?
 * I use certain modules frequently.
-How do I streamline my inventory and playbooks by :ref:`setting default values for module parameters <playbooks_module_defaults>`?
+How do I streamline my inventory and playbooks by :ref:`setting default values for module parameters <module_defaults>`?

 Writing tasks, plays, and playbooks
 ===================================